Title IX Sexual Misconduct Policy

 Stalking: Repetitive and menacing pursuit, following, harassing, and/or interfering with the peace and/or safety of another.

-Definitions Relevant to Title IX Sexual Harassment Proceedings
+Definitions Relevant to Title IX Sex Discrimination and Sex-Based Harassment Proceedings

-Complainant: An individual who is alleged to be the victim of conduct that could constitute sexual harassment, or a parent who is legally authorized to act on behalf of the individual.
+Complainant: An individual who is alleged to be the victim of conduct that could constitute sex discrimination or sex-based harassment, or a parent who is legally authorized to act on behalf of the individual.

-Formal Complaint: A document filed by a Complainant or signed by the Title IX Coordinator alleging sexual harassment against a Respondent and requesting that the University investigate the allegation of sexual harassment.
-At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in the education Program or Activity of the University with which the Formal Complaint is filed.
-A Formal Complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail, by using the contact information listed for the Title IX Coordinator, and by any additional method designated by the University.
+Complaint: An oral or written allegation filed by a Complainant of sex discrimination or sex-based harassment against a Respondent and requesting that the University investigate the allegation.
+At the time of filing a Complaint, a Complainant must be participating in or attempting to participate in the educational Program or Activity of the University with which the Complaint is filed.
+A Complaint may be filed in writing with the Title IX Coordinator in person, by mail, or by electronic mail, by using the contact information listed for the Title IX Coordinator, and by any additional method designated by the University.
+In the absence of a Complaint or the withdrawal of any or all of the allegations in a Complaint, and in the absence or termination of an informal resolution process, the Title IX Coordinator will honor a Complainant’s request not to proceed with a Complaint investigation, however, may initiate a Complaint if based on a fact-specific determination the conduct alleged presents an imminent and serious threat to the health or safety of the Complainant or other person or prevents the recipient from ensuring equal access based on sex to its educational Program or Activity.
+If the Title IX Coordinator initiates a Complaint, he/she will notify the Complainant prior to doing so and appropriately address any reasonable concerns about the Complaint’s safety or the safety of others.

-University Program or Activity: Title IX governs sexual harassment that occurs in the University’s education Programs or Activities, including at any locations, events, or circumstances over which the University exercises substantial control over both the Respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by a postsecondary institution.
+University Program or Activity: Title IX governs sex discrimination or sex-based harassment that occurs in the University’s educational Programs or Activities, including at any locations, events, or circumstances over which the University exercises substantial control over both the Respondent and the context in which the alleged sex discrimination or sex-based harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by a postsecondary institution.

-Respondent: An individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.
+Respondent: An individual who has been reported to be the perpetrator of conduct that could constitute sex-based harassment.

-Grievance Process: The formal procedures employed by the University following the filing of a Formal Complaint, as more particularly set forth in 34 C.F.R.
-106.45 of Title IX and as articulated in Section III of this Policy.
+Grievance Process: The formal procedures employed by the University following the filing of a Complaint, as more particularly set forth in 34 C.F.R.
+106.45 (Sex Discrimination) and 34 C.F.R.
+106.46 (Sex-Based Harassment) of Title IX and as articulated in Section III of this Policy.
+The University will implement the Grievance Process consistent with the requirements of Title IX.

-Responsibility Determination: A written determination regarding the responsibility of the Respondent for the sexual harassment allegations, based upon findings of fact and conclusions regarding the application of the University’s code of conduct to the facts, as well as a rationale for the result as to the allegations, including a determination regarding responsibility, any disciplinary sanctions the University imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the University’s education Program or Activity will be provided by the University to the Complainant.
-The Responsibility Determination shall also explain the University’s procedures and permissible bases for the Complainant and Respondent to appeal the determination.
+Responsibility Determination: A written determination regarding the responsibility of the Respondent for the sex discrimination or sex-based harassment allegations, based upon findings of fact and conclusions regarding the application of the University’s code of conduct to the facts, as well as a rationale for the result as to the allegations, including a determination regarding responsibility, any disciplinary sanctions the University imposes on the Respondent, and whether remedies designed to restore or preserve equal access to the University’s educational Program or Activity will be provided by the University to the Complainant.
+The Responsibility Determination shall also explain the University’s procedures and permissible bases, as applicable, for the Complainant and Respondent to appeal the determination.

-Decision-Maker: The person designated by the University to preside over the Live Hearing component of the Grievance Process and render a Responsibility Determination.
-The Decision-Maker will be one who is trained on the definition of sexual harassment, the scope of the University’s education Programs or Activities, the evidentiary standards applicable at the Live Hearing and relevant to the Responsibility Determination, and the need to preside over the Live Hearing without prejudgment of the facts, conflicts of interest, or bias.
+Decision-Makers: The persons designated by the University to preside over the Live Hearing (or any information process voluntarily agreed to by the parties) component of the Grievance Process and render a Responsibility Determination.
+The Decision-Makers will be trained on the definition of sex discrimination and sex-based harassment, the scope of the University’s educational Programs or Activities, the evidentiary standards applicable and relevant to the Responsibility Determination, and the need to preside without prejudgment of the facts, conflicts of interest, or bias.

-The rights of all students and employees, including faculty and student workers, current and prospective students and employees, and any visiting/temporary students and adjunct employees, who may be seeking additional information, support, or to file a Formal Complaint related to sexual harassment include, in part, the following:
+The rights of all students and employees, including faculty and student workers, current and prospective students and employees, and any visiting/temporary students and adjunct employees, who may be seeking additional information, support, or to file a Complaint related to sex discrimination or sex-based harassment include, in part, the following:

-• The right to a prompt, supportive, and equitable response by the University to students and employees who are alleged to be victims of sexual harassment;
+• The right to a prompt, supportive, and equitable response by the University to students and employees who are alleged to be victims of sex discrimination or sex-based harassment;

-• The right to a full investigation of the alleged sexual harassment;
+• The right to a full investigation of the alleged sex discrimination or sex-based harassment;

 • The right to initiate and/or participate in the Grievance Process described herein, which shall be consistent with due process principles, and include appropriate notices and an opportunity to present evidence and witnesses at a Live Hearing;